 This is unusual, though not unheard of, and the rapid heating could easily be explained if one assumed that SAO 244567 had an initial mass of 3 to 4 times the mass of the Sun.
 However, the data show that SAO 244567 must have had an original mass similar to that of our Sun.
 Such low-mass stars usually evolve on much longer timescales, so the rapid heating has been a mystery for decades.

 This animation shows the fast evolution of SAO 244567.
 The animation starts 10,300 BC, with the star having a radius 152 times the size of the Sun and a surface temperature of about 3500 degrees Celsius (63,000 degrees Fahrenheit), giving it its orange color.
 At this point of its life the star had already lost half of its initial mass.

-After 10,000 years the star slowly shrinks to only 40 times the size of the Sun; at the same time its temperature rises to 6800 degree Celsius, causing its color to change to white-yellow.
+After 10,000 years the star slowly shrinks to only 40 times the size of the Sun; at the same time, its temperature rises to 6800 degrees Celsius (12,300 degrees Fahrenheit), causing its color to change to white-yellow.
 As the star heats up to about 20,000 degrees Celsius (36,000 degrees Fahrenheit)) Helium fusion inside the star suddenly gets re-ignited — the late thermal pulse.